 We have barely scratched the surface of the feats you can accomplish with pip in this tutorial.
 The best way to learn more is to get out there and use pip to manage your Python project’s dependencies.
 For reference, you can find the complete pip documentation here.

 Thank you for following along this how-to, we hoped you have enjoyed it.
-Please check back here for more updates or check out the many services offered by Atlantic.net, including HIPAA Compliant Cloud Storage Hosting, Web Server Hosting and SQL Hosting.
+Please check back here for more updates or check out the many services offered by Atlantic.net, including dedicated server hosting, Web Server Hosting and SQL Hosting.